xpipe-io/xpipe-webtop/README.md

   ghcr.io/xpipe-io/xpipe-webtop:latest
 ```

-## Public Test Builds

-There are also image variants published for the [XPipe PTB](https://github.com/xpipe-io/xpipe-ptb) in case you're interested in trying out early test versions.
-You can obtain these images by replacing the `:latest` tag with the `:ptb` tag.

 ## Building locally

 If you want to make local modifications to these images for development purposes or just to customize the logic: